What is an Animal Scientist?

 - Research and Development Director (R&D Director)

-In the United States, there were 6,100 jobs for Animal Scientist in 2016.
+In 2016, there was an estimated number of 6,100 jobs in the United States for Animal Scientist.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Animal Scientist by 2026.
-The BLS estimates 700 yearly job openings in this field.
+There will be an estimated 700 positions for Animal Scientist per year.

 The states with the most job growth for Animal Scientist are Washington, Nebraska, and Florida.
 Watch out if you plan on working in Wyoming, Oregon, or Ohio.
 These states have the worst job growth for this type of profession.